jesi-rgb/jesirgb.com/src/posts/web_type-essentials.md

 import SSAlt from '$lib/components/posts/SSAlt.svelte'
 </script>

+the current state of web technologies offers an excellent toolkit to develop and play with font technology to a great extent. let's review some of the different features we can use to make our type more versatile, legible and fun.

 ## table of contents

 let's discuss some of the very nice features available through CSS to make a type system really work for us.